brenclen/Book-Finder/README.md

 [Visit Website](https://brenclen.github.io/bookfinder/)

-Quickly look up books and get a useful general information, including:
+Quickly look up books and get basic useful general information, including:
+* the Author's name.
-* A brief description.
+* a brief description.
-* A photo of the cover
+* a photo of the cover
-* A visual indicator that changes colour and size based on the number of pages.
+* a visual indicator that changes colour and size based on the number of pages.
-* A link to purchase the book (if available).
+* a link to purchase the book (if available).

 ### Utilizes
 * Google Books API
+* Basic HTML
 * JavaScript listeners
 * Dynamic CSS